-( (thousands)
+(thousands)

-Fair value of Boise common stock issued Cash consideration for OfficeMax common shares exchanged \$ 808,172 486,738
+Fair value of common stock issued \$ 808,172

+Cash consideration for OfficeMax, Inc. common shares exchanged 486,738

 Transaction costs 20,000

+1,314,910

-Debt assumed by Boise 1,314,910 81,627
+Debt assumed 81,627

 \$ 1,396,537

-We paid OfficeMax shareholders \$1.3 billion for the acquisition, paying 60% of the purchase price in Boise common stock and 40% in cash.
-OfficeMax shareholders had the opportunity to elect to receive cash or stock for their OfficeMax shares.
-Each shareholder's election was subject to proration, depending on the elections of all OfficeMax shareholders.
-As a result of this proration, OfficeMax shareholders electing Boise stock received approximately .230419 share of Boise stock and \$3.1746 in cash for each of their OfficeMax shares.
+We paid OfficeMax, Inc. shareholders \$1.3 billion for the acquisition, paying 60% of the purchase price in OfficeMax common stock (at the time Boise Cascade Corporation common stock) and 40% in cash.
+OfficeMax, Inc. shareholders had the opportunity to elect to receive cash or stock for their shares.
+Each shareholder's election was subject to proration, depending on the elections of all OfficeMax, Inc. shareholders.
+As a result of this proration, OfficeMax, Inc. shareholders electing stock received approximately .230419 shares of stock and \$3.1746 in cash for each of their OfficeMax, Inc. shares.
 Fractional shares were paid in cash.
-OfficeMax shareholders electing cash or who had no consideration preference, as well as those shareholders who made no effective election, received \$9.333 in cash for each of their OfficeMax shares.
-After the proration, the \$1.3 billion paid to OfficeMax shareholders consisted of \$486.7 million in cash and the issuance of 27.3&nbs p;million of Boise common shares valued at \$808.2 million.
+OfficeMax, Inc. shareholders electing cash or who had no consideration preference, as well as those shareholders who made no effective election, received \$9.333 in cash for each of their OfficeMax, Inc. shares.
+After the proration, the \$1.3 billion paid to OfficeMax, Inc. shareholders consisted of \$486.7 million in cash and the issuance of 27.3 million common shares valued at \$808.2 million.
 The value of the common shares issued was determined based on the average market price of our common shares over a ten-day trading period before the acquisition closed on December 9, 2003.

-We summarized the estimated fair values of assets acquired and liabilities assumed for the OfficeMax acquisition in Note 2, OfficeMax Acquisition, in "Item 8.
+We summarized the estimated fair values of assets acquired and liabilities assumed for the OfficeMax, Inc. acquisition in Note 2, OfficeMax Acquisition, in "Item 8.
 Financial Statements and Supplementary Data" in our 2003 Annual Report on Form 10-K. The initial purchase price allocations may be adjusted within one year of the purchase date for changes in estimates of the fair value of assets acquired and liabilities assumed.
-During first quarter 2004, we recorded \$2.4 million of purchase price adjustments that increased the recorded amount of goodwill.
-The adjustments were related to liability accruals as well as severance accruals for the consolidation of one OfficeMax customer service center and consolidation of headquarters administrative staff.
+During first quarter 2004, we recorded \$30.5 million of purchase price adjustments that increased the recorded amount of goodwill.
+The adjustments were related to adjustments to the recorded amounts of accounts receivable, liability accruals as well as severance accruals for the consolidation of one OfficeMax, Inc. customer service center and consolidation of headquarters administrative staff.